 Weaving a Vine Design into Sidewall Shingles

-An eye-catching cedar shingle design may look complicated, but it's easy.
+An eye-catching cedar shingle design may look complicated, but it's easy once you know how.

 Cutting and layering a vine into cedar sidewall shingles is easy once you see how it’s done.
 The key is applying an undercourse that I call a backing layer to do three things — provide contrast in color (I use red cedar beneath white cedar or vs. vs.); create three-dimensional (relief) portions of the design (like the leaf that drops down from beneath the field course of shingles); and to weatherproof the cutout areas of the field course of shingles (the vines and top portion of leaves).